Researchers say they’ve identified dozens of chemicals that push the body one step closer to cancer, even at low exposure levels.

 They found that nearly 60 percent of the chemicals they studied could have damaging effects at exposure levels commonly seen in the real world.

 These included the weed killer atrazine and the pain medication acetaminophen.

 Fifteen percent of the chemicals — including BPA, carbon nanotubes, the blood pressure medication reserpine, and various pesticides and heavy metals — also had a predictable dose-response pattern, which scientists see as strong evidence of causality.

-Few of the chemicals the study identified had ever been identified as causing cancer.
+Few of the chemicals the study identified had ever

 That may be because current methods for testing chemicals were developed before scientists gained a more nuanced understanding of how cancer works.